20 Dates & Times

 time = fast_strptime(time_string, "%M minutes, %S seconds after %H o'clock")

-R represents date-times with the classes POSIXlt and POSIXct.
+R represents datetimes (which combine a date and a time) with the classes POSIXlt and POSIXct.
 There’s no built-in class to represent times alone, which is why the result in the example above includes a date.

 time_ct = fast_strptime(time_string, "%M minutes, %S seconds after %H o'clock",